anojndr/Discord_AI_chatbot/README.md

 **🔗 View Output Better:**
 - Creates a shareable link to text.is with improved formatting for long responses and code.

-**🔄 Retry with/without Web Search:**
-- Quickly re-run a query with the opposite web search setting to refine results.

 ---

 ### Smart Table Rendering: